kriot/3DJS/README.md

 	mp = new Matrix();
 	mp.MakeP(1/500); // 1/500 - factor of projection.
 	eng.proj = mp;
-	//here your code.
+	//here is your code.
 Look down for comments.
 }
 ```
-"Here your code", but what I should write?
-What I am able to use?
+"Here is your code", but what should I write?
+What am I able to use?
 * ```var m = new Matrix();``` - generates new matrix
 * ```m.MakeT(p3);``` - makes matrix of Translation for p3 vector (```new Point3(x,y,z)```)
 * ```m.MakeS(p3);``` makes matrix of scale for p3 vector (usualy uses x=y=z)